Council Tax change of circumstances

 What happens next when you tell us about a change of circumstance

 We'll send you a new Council Tax bill confirming the new details.
 This can take up to 20 working days if we need more information.
-In certain circumstances it may be necessary for us to visit your property to confirm the information, in some cases an internal inspection may be required, if this is the case we will contact you to arrange a suitable appointment.
+If we need to do an internal inspection of your property to confirm information, we will contact you to arrange an appointment.

 Reporting a death